Wargaming - Where to start?

 The objective of the game is to drive the enemy away – simple as that.
 Assume that it is the middle of the day, that both elements comprise regular soldiers and their Officers are average/regular etc.

-Above: A basic 8-man German platoon element for Heroes All.
+Above: A short-handed 8-man German platoon element for Heroes All.
 These small groups are easy to assemble and paint to get you started.
 (Figures by Valiant)

 This short game will give you an insight into;

-- The flow of the rules and the FYOB mechanism
+- The flow of the Heroes All rules and the FYOB mechanism

 - Observation and spotting